Close Menu

 The Suns are one of the most storied franchises that has never won a championship.
 They have the fifth-best all-time winning percentage among current teams and the second-best among non-championship clubs.
 Phoenix has also had 11 Hall of Famers and two MVPs (Charles Barkley and Steve Nash).

+Despite its history, Phoenix has only reached three Finals (1976, 1993, and 2021).
+They lost each of the series in six games.
 Worse, the Suns are the oldest franchise without a championship.
 They began in 1968, while the next-closest title-less team, the Los Angeles Clippers, was founded in 1970.

 11. Philadelphia 76ers